Installation on Confluence

 You can check supported Confluence versions in Atlassian Marketplace.
 In addition, you will need MySQL 5.7 or 8.0, PostgreSQL 10 to 15, MS SQL Server 2016 or later, or Oracle 12c R2 or later database.
 Linux, Windows, and macOS operating systems are supported.
 Please contact eazyBI support if you have questions about supported versions or if you have any issues with your specific environment.

 Java 8 and Java 11 are supported for Confluence versions 7.x.
 Java 17 is supported starting from Confluence version 8.0.
 Only Oracle or OpenJDK JVMs are supported.

 Confluence memory settings

 Please review your current Confluence memory settings before installing eazyBI.
-If your Confluence server will not have enough available memory then eazyBI might fail to start as well as overall Confluence performance could be affected.
+If your Confluence server does not have enough available memory then eazyBI might fail to start as well as overall Confluence performance could be affected.

-To ensure better performance of eazyBI it is recommended to set Confluence Java VM available memory to 2 GB or more.
+To ensure better performance of eazyBI, it is recommended to set Confluence Java VM available memory to 2 GB or more.
 See Confluence documentation for more information.